apache/mesos/docs/network-monitoring.md

 ## Configuring network ports

-Without network isolation, all the containers on a host share the public IP address of the slave and can bind to any port allowed by the OS.
+Without network isolation, all the containers on a host share the public IP address of the agent and can bind to any port allowed by the OS.

-When network isolation is enabled, each container on the slave has a separate network stack (via Linux [network namespaces](http://lwn.net/Articles/580893/)).
+When network isolation is enabled, each container on the agent has a separate network stack (via Linux [network namespaces](http://lwn.net/Articles/580893/)).
-All containers still share the same public IP of the slave (so that the service discovery mechanism does not need to be changed).
-The slave assigns each container a non-overlapping range of the ports and only packets to/from these assigned port ranges will be delivered.
+All containers still share the same public IP of the agent (so that the service discovery mechanism does not need to be changed).
+The agent assigns each container a non-overlapping range of the ports and only packets to/from these assigned port ranges will be delivered.
 Applications requesting the kernel assign a port (by binding to port 0) will be given ports from the container